Calculate Company Value Using Common Rules of Thumb (with Examples)

 • Not suitable for non-profitable companies

-Profits should not fluctuate too much so that the result is not distorted.
-If necessary, one could calculate an average of the profits of the last three or five years and/or weight the profits of the last few years, with the current year having the greatest weight.
+The profits should not fluctuate too much to avoid distorting the result.
+If necessary, one could calculate an average profit for the last three or five years and/or weight the profits of recent years, with the current year carrying the most weight.

 Example assumptions:

-There are numerous sites on the Internet that use the number 3 as a multiplier, i.e. the formula "3 x EBIT = goodwill".
-However, the industry and company size are completely ignored here.
-Matching current You can find multipliers on our website.
+There are numerous sites on the internet where the number 3 is given as a multiplier, i.e., the formula “3 x EBIT = Company value”.
+However, this completely disregards the industry and company size.
+You can find appropriate current multipliers on our website.

-The profit indicator “EBIT” includes all operating costs, including depreciation, and thus offers a comprehensive view of operational efficiency.
-EBIT shows you the actual operating profitability of your company without being influenced by financing and tax structure.
+The profit indicator “EBIT” includes all operating costs, including depreciation, thus providing a comprehensive view of operational efficiency.
+EBIT shows you the actual operational profitability of your company, without being influenced by financing and tax structure.

 • Suitable for companies in a stable market